 8.580.5.C.
-Long Term Oxygen Therapy Certificate of Medical Necessity
+Long Term Oxygen Therapy Prescription

-- Long Term Oxygen Therapy may be provided to clients for greater than ninety days with a prescription from an OPR provider identified in Section 8.580.3.A and a Certificate of Medical Necessity. - a.
-The Certificate of Medical Necessity must: - Be obtained by the rendering provider within one hundred twenty days of the client beginning oxygen therapy;
+1. Long Term Oxygen Therapy may be provided to clients for greater than ninety days with a prescription from an OPR provider identified in Section 8.580.3.A.

-- ii.
-Be signed by a physician or licensed professional responsible for care of the client, which includes the medical director of a Nursing Facility; - Include the most recent blood gas study or oxygenation assessment, obtained within thirty days of the initial oxygen provision date on the Certificate of Medical Necessity. - b.
-Recertification of the CMN required under Section 8.580.5.C.1 is required every twelve months or when the client's condition changes, whichever comes first.
-Pursuant to Public Law 116-127, the Families First Coronavirus Response Act, § 6008, continued coverage of oxygen is required during the Coronavirus Disease 2019 (COVID-19) public health emergency as it was covered prior the emergency.
-For the duration of the COVID-19 public health emergency, the CMN recertification required every twelve months under this section, and the requirement for annual review pursuant to 42 C.F.R.
-440.70(b)(3)(iii), is suspended.
-Clients must obtain recertification as soon as practicable after the COVID-19 public health emergency ends, as declared by the President of the United States on March 13, 2020, and every twelve months thereafter. - Clients certified for twenty-four consecutive months no longer require a Certificate of Medical Necessity for oxygen, but still require a documented annual review pursuant to 42 C.F.R.
-440.70(b)(3)(iii).
-Documented annual reviews include a renewed prescription for oxygen or other medical record documentation. - Suppliers must have a completed and current Certificate of Medical Necessity on file to support claims for oxygen therapy and oxygen equipment for non-ventilator dependent clients aged twenty and older requiring long term oxygen therapy lasting ninety days or more.
-For clients certified for twenty-four consecutive months, the most recent certified Certificate of Medical Necessity and the most recent annual review pursuant to 42 C.F.R.
-440.70(b)(3)(iii) must be on file.

-8.580.5.D.
-Portable Oxygen Systems

-- Clients aged twenty-one and above may qualify for a Portable Oxygen System either by itself or to use in addition to a Stationary Oxygen Delivery System if the following requirements are met: - a.
+- a.
+Review and renewal of the prescription required under Section 8.580.5.C.1 is required every twelve months or when the client's condition changes, whichever comes first.
+Pursuant to Public Law 116-127, the Families First Coronavirus Response Act, § 6008, continued coverage of oxygen was required during the Coronavirus Disease 2019 (COVID-19) public health emergency as it was covered prior the emergency.
+For the duration of the COVID-19 public health emergency, the review required every twelve months under this section, and the requirement for annual review pursuant to 42 C.F.R.
+440.70(b)(3)(iii), was suspended. - 2.
+Suppliers must have a completed and current prescription on file to support claims for oxygen therapy and oxygen equipment for non-ventilator dependent clients aged twenty and older requiring long term oxygen therapy lasting ninety days or more.
+For clients certified for twenty-four consecutive months, the most recent annual review pursuant to 42 C.F.R.
+440.70(b)(3)(iii) must be on file. - 8.580.5.D.
+Portable Oxygen Systems - 1.
+Clients aged twenty-one and above may qualify for a Portable Oxygen System either by itself or to use in addition to a Stationary Oxygen Delivery System if the following requirements are met: - a.
 The Section 8.580.5.B or Section 8.580.5.C requirements are satisfied, and - b.
 The medical documentation indicates the client is mobile in their residence or mobile in the community and would benefit from the use of a Portable Oxygen System. - 2.
 Portable Oxygen Systems are not covered for clients who qualify for oxygen solely based on blood gas studies obtained during sleep unless the client resides in a Nursing Facility. - 3.
 If a client resides in a Nursing Facility and receives portable oxygen while sleeping outside their room, the client should be assessed for continuous oxygen need.